-Alternatively, you can call or email the SEN team.
+Alternatively, you can call or email the Family Services team.

-The local authority must review the EHC plan at least once every 12 months.
+The local authority will review the EHC plan every 12 months, or earlier if required.
 This must be done in partnership with you and your child or the young person, and must take account of your views, wishes and feelings.

 The local authority must decide whether to keep the plan as it is, make changes, or cease to maintain it within four weeks of the review meeting.
 You have a right of appeal if the local authority proposes to cease the EHC plan.

 For some young people an EHC plan will continue until they are 25.
 However the plan will stop if the young person: